Read our updated policies and telehealth options to respond to COVID-19

 In addition to therapy, Dawn is also a provider of Neurofeedback.
 When integrated into therapy, it can be a very powerful tool for bringing about lasting symptom relief.

-Dawn practices out of the Powell location.
+Dawn practices out of the Powell location in-person and via telehealth.

 Vanessa is the Clinical Director of NPCCS and she received her master’s in professional counseling from Liberty University.